Lawsuit challenges Alaska witness requirement for ballots

 JUNEAU, Alaska (AP) — A lawsuit filed Tuesday asks a judge to block election officials from enforcing during the COVID-19 pandemic a requirement that Alaska absentee voters have someone witness them signing their ballots.

-Plaintiffs are the Arctic Village Council, a tribal government; League of Women Voters of Alaska; and two individuals that the lawsuit says have health concerns.
+The plaintiffs are the Arctic Village Council, a tribal government; the League of Women Voters of Alaska; and two individuals that the lawsuit says have health concerns.

 The lawsuit seeks to have the witness requirement declared “unconstitutionally burdensome” on the plaintiffs’ right to vote amid the pandemic.